IanSmith1337/TUSpring23/Testing/Decision Coverage.md

 ## Definition

-Percentage of coverage of all possible outcomes of each and every Boolean condition.
+Percentage of [[Test Case]] coverage of all possible outcomes of each and every Boolean condition.

 ## Example